lab11/nrf5x-base/README.md

     instead of the way-too-large ARM JTAG header.
 We use [our own](https://github.com/lab11/jtag-tagconnect) adapter, but Segger also makes [one](https://www.segger.com/jlink-6-pin-needle-adapter.html).

+5. Upon inital programming, the nRF will enter debug mode, which will prevent the nRF from sleeping and prevent the reset line from working.
+To fix this, either perform a powerdown/powerup or download nrfjprog from (https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF51822) and run nrfjprog --pinreset

 Git Submodules
 --------------